raizen74/aws-sap/README.md

 !["WAF Geomatch"](waf-geomatch.jpg)

-The logging destinations that you can choose from for your AWS WAF logs are:
+The logging destinations that you can choose from for your AWS WAF logs are, same destinations as VPC Flow Logs:

 - CloudWatch Logs
 - S3